VisionEval/VisionEval-Docs/docs/09-estimation.md

 ### Modules using confidential NHTS data

-The use of publically available data for model estimation, where the data and estimation scripts are included in modules and are freely available to model users, is an attractive aspect of VE.
+The use of publicly available data for model estimation, where the data and estimation scripts are included in modules and are freely available to model users, is an attractive aspect of VE.

 A new package developed using the NHTS 2009, VETravelDemandMM, doesn't fully conform to this ideal.
 Estimation in this package incorporates neighborhood land use characteristics around each of the NHTS households taken from the EPA's Smart Location Database.
-However, the connection between the NHTS and the SLD requires the data item describing the Census blockgroup of the household, which is a confidential data item only provided to researchers by FHWA following the completion of a non-disclosure process.
+However, the connection between the NHTS and the SLD requires the data item describing the Census block group of the household, which is a confidential data item only provided to researchers by FHWA following the completion of a non-disclosure process.

 In this case, estimated model objects can be included in the package but the estimation data cannot be included, preventing easy re-estimation of the models by other developers.

 The development requirements here are:

-* Consider alternative methods for attributing the NHTS with the neighboorhood land use variables that might not require confidentiality requriements.
+* Consider alternative methods for attributing the NHTS with the neighborhood land use variables that might not require confidentiality requirements.

 ### Modules imported from RPAT

 VERPAT is the VE implementation of the RPAT model, which was originally developed as part of the SHRP 2 C16 project.
 While the RPAT model was converted to run as a set of VE modules, the modules do not incorporate model estimation during package build.
 In most cases, RPAT used models imported from the GreenSTEP model, which were later incorporated into VE and form the basis of many of the models still used in, for example, the VEHouseholdTravel module.

-If VERPAT is to be maintained, it would be of benefit to re-establish the connections back to the model estimation porcesses used in modules such as VEHouseholdTravel and VEHouseholdVehicles
+If VERPAT is to be maintained, it would be of benefit to re-establish the connections back to the model estimation processes used in modules such as VEHouseholdTravel and VEHouseholdVehicles

 The development requirements here are: